-This underestimation of the drop rate can potentially affect the performance of networking devices.
-Hash tables form the core building block of many networking device operations, such as flow counter management, flow state keeping, elephant traps, virus signature scanning, and IP address lookup algorithms [1].
-If memory is allocated to the dynamic hash tables according to the static model, more elements might need to be dropped from the hash tables than initially estimated.
+This under-estimation of the drop rate can potentially affect the performance of networking devices.
+Hash tables form the core building block of many networking device operations, such as flow counter management, flow state keeping, elephant traps, virus signature scanning, and IP address lookup algorithms.
+If memory is allocated to the dynamic hash tables according to the static model, many more elements might need to be dropped from the hash tables than initially estimated.

 Using the static model seems natural.
-Dynamic hash tables are known for being typically harder to model than static ones, sometimes even lacking any mathematical analysis [1].
+In fact, dynamic hash tables are known for being typically harder to model than static ones, sometimes even lacking any mathematical analysis [1].
 Therefore, the static model appears to be a simpler and more accessible option to the network designer.